-Earlier this year when Erin Andrews and Charissa Thompson launched their podcast, Calm Down with Erin and Charissa, the Fox Sports personalities promised to provide an unfiltered look into their lives on- and off-camera.
-In a recent episode, Andrews delivered just that when she provided a behind-the-scenes glimpse into her professional life and candidly admitted why she worries about literally getting caught with her pants down while on the job.
+When Erin Andrews and Charissa Thompson launched their podcast, Calm Down with Erin and Charissa, the Fox Sports personalities promised to provide an unfiltered look into their lives on- and off-camera.
+In a November 2021 episode, Andrews delivered just that when she provided a behind-the-scenes glimpse into her professional life and candidly admitted why she worries about literally getting caught with her pants down while on the job.

 Erin Andrews and Charissa Thompson are co-workers and close friends

 Erin Andrews and Charissa Thompson worked their way up through the ranks to their current jobs.
-Andrews is in her 21st season as a sports reporter and her eighth as the primary sideline reporter for Fox’s top NFL team.
+Andrews is in her 22nd season as a sports reporter and her ninth as the primary sideline reporter for Fox’s top NFL team.
 Before joining Fox, she worked at ESPN.

 Conversely, Thompson started in the Fox Sports family before moving to ESPN in 2011.
 She stayed with the Worldwide Leader for a couple of years before returning to Fox, where she now is the host of the Fox NFL Kickoff show and also interviews players and coaches for the Fox NFL Sunday pregame show.